Kent State hosts Mercyhurst after Planutis’ 21-point game - WTOP News

 Kent, Ohio; Sunday, 5 p.m.
 EST

-BOTTOM LINE: Mercyhurst faces Kent State after Jeff Planutis scored 21 points in Mercyhurst’s 77-51 win against the Penn State-Altoona Lions.
+BOTTOM LINE: Mercyhurst visits Kent State after Jeff Planutis scored 21 points in Mercyhurst’s 77-51 victory against the Penn State-Altoona Lions.

-The Golden Flashes are 3-0 in home games.
-Kent State scores 68.3 points and has outscored opponents by 7.7 points per game.
+The Golden Flashes are 3-0 on their home court.
+Kent State is fourth in the MAC in rebounding averaging 32.9 rebounds.
+Cli’Ron Hornbeak paces the Golden Flashes with 6.8 boards.

-The Lakers are 2-5 in road games.
-Mercyhurst is sixth in the NEC scoring 68.8 points per game and is shooting 44.3%.
+The Lakers are 2-5 on the road.
+Mercyhurst has a 3-4 record against opponents over .500.

+Kent State is shooting 40.0% from the field this season, 6.9 percentage points lower than the 46.9% Mercyhurst allows to opponents.
+Mercyhurst averages 6.5 made 3-pointers per game this season, 0.3 more makes per game than Kent State gives up.

-TOP PERFORMERS: VonCameron Davis is shooting 43.7% and averaging 14.7 points for the Golden Flashes.
+TOP PERFORMERS: VonCameron Davis is scoring 14.7 points per game and averaging 3.4 rebounds for the Golden Flashes.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.